Genivia/ugrep/README.md

 ugrep: universal grep
 =====================

-A high-performance universal search utility finds Unicode patterns in UTF-8/16/32, ASCII, ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258,
+A high-performance universal search utility finds Unicode pattern matches in UTF-8/16/32, ASCII, ISO-8859-1, EBCDIC, code pages 437, 850, 858, 1250 to 1258,
 and other file formats.